3—The environmental petitions process and the role of the Commissioner of the Environment and Sustainable Development

 - Review the environmental petitions checklist.
 Before submitting their petition, petitioners should review the checklist (see Appendix 2) to ensure that their petition is complete and meets the established criteria.

 Given the large number of departments and agencies, and the complexity of government mandates as defined in federal acts and regulations, petitioners may have difficulty identifying the responsible departments or agencies for a particular issue.
 Therefore, unless petitioners are certain about which departments and agencies should respond to their petition, they are advised to identify those that they think should respond, and use wording that would permit the Commissioner to identify any additional responsible organizations (for example, "departments X and Y and any other responsible departments").

 Petitioners may also address their petition in more general terms such as to "the federal government" or to "responsible departments and agencies."
 In this case, the Commissioner would determine which organizations are responsible for the issues raised in the petition, forward the petition to them, and advise the petitioner.

 In order to establish the context for environmental concerns and requests, petitioners may find it helpful to include a clear and concise summary of key background information on the subject of their petition and the issues raised in it.

 The summary should include information necessary for anybody to understand the petition issues quickly and easily.
 While attachments are forwarded to the responsible departments and agencies along with the petition, they will not be posted on the Office of the Auditor General website; therefore, critical information from background documents should be included in the petition.
 It is recommended that abbreviations not be used unless they are defined at the start of the petition.
-While images and exhibits can help a reader to better understand the issues, it is recommended that their use be restrained (no more than three per petition).
+Colour images and exhibits can help a reader to better understand the issues; however it is recommended that their use be restrained (no more than three per petition).